Medical Director/Associate Medical Director

 Social Services

-A hospice Social Worker is assigned to each patient and family for a psychological and social assessment.
+A hospice social worker is assigned to each patient and family for a psychological and social assessment.
 Where indicated, a proper referral is made to an appropriate service agency.
-The Social Worker documents any findings in the patient chart and makes follow-up visits as indicated.
-When appropriate, patient/family concerns are brought to the Interdisciplinary Team.
+The social worker documents findings in the patient chart and makes follow-up visits as indicated.
+When applicable, patient/family concerns are brought to the Interdisciplinary Team.

 Examples of items social workers can assist families with are as follows: